Tulsa Term FAQs

 Q: When and where does Tulsa Term take place?

 A: Tulsa Term is an off-campus program that takes place during the spring semester (January – May).
 The program will be housed in a location downtown.
-The inaugural Tulsa Term semester will take place in January of 2019.
-Applications for the next cohort, Cohort #2, will open October 2018 and acceptances will be announced in January.
+Application open October 2019 and close February 21, 2020.
+Acceptances will be announced February 28, 2020.

 Q: Is transportation provided?